mnm89/todo-vue/README.md

 # Todo List App
-Certainly!
 Below is a simple example of a To-Do List App built with Vue.js.
 This example demonstrates the basics of Vue.js, including components, data binding, event handling, and dynamic updates.

 ## Project Structure